 The following procedures for completing the First Year Review are effective Fall 2019:

 - Students will finalize a full proposal for the thesis or project, according to the posted guidelines:

 http://www.sjsu.edu/anthropology/degrees/maa/programfaq/#proposal.
 It is recommended that students work with faculty member(s) and seek advice of the Graduate Coordinator as they formulate a project idea and begin their proposal.
 Sample proposals will be made available to all students by email or by individual requests of the Coordinator.

-- A student’s final proposal will be attached to a draft MOU coversheet which lists three proposed committee members—no signatures are required at this point, as the panel might result in some changes to this committee—and the documents will be submitted as a single pdf to the Graduate Committee (firstname.lastname@example.org) by the specified deadline in the Spring semester.
+- A student’s final proposal will be attached to a draft MOU coversheet which lists three proposed committee members—no signatures are required at this point, as the panel might result in some changes to this committee—and the documents will be submitted as a single pdf to the Graduate Committee (firstname.lastname@example.org) by the specified deadline in each semester.